mattmills49/mattmills49.github.io/_posts/2025-05-03-monotonic_spline_jax.md

 (SCOP).
 This contraint could be an always increasing or decreasing function, or even a convex or concave shape.
-P-splines use a penalty matrix to enfore the constraint by penalizing differences between neighboring coefficients.
-SCOPs, and sometimes the more general term Shape Constrained Additive Models (SCAM), use a different parameterization of a GAM that I wanted to learn more about.
+P-splines use a penalty matrix to enfore the constraint by penalizing differences between neighboring coefficients that violate the desired trend.
+SCOPs, and sometimes the more general term
+Shape Constrained Additive Models (SCAM), use a different parameterization of a GAM that I wanted to learn more about.
 This blog post is an attempt to recreate the logic in the [SCAM